MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/manage-data-compliance.md

 2. To prevent deleted data from being available in exported data, select **Hard Delete**.
 Or, to enable deleted data to appear in exported data, select **Soft Delete**.

-    Data can be permanently deleted by using the Developer API.
-To do this you export the data to identify the data that needs to be permanently deleted, and then write a custom PowerShell script to loop through the specific items to delete.
-For information, see the REST API section of  [Develop apps for Yammer](https://go.microsoft.com/fwlink/?linkid=874797).

 <a name="ContentMode"> </a>
 ## Content mode